-415. Any proposed discipline resulting from the FTA Drug and alcohol testing program shall be in accordance with the MOU, as amended June 12, 1995.
-MUNI and the MTA recognize the rights of employees and/or the Unions, who may consider themselves aggrieved by any discipline proposed, to raise such grievance through the authorized grievance procedure.
-The Director of Transportation will act in a fair and equitable manner, and shall prescribe that no personnel hired, contracted, selected or directly involved in the drug and alcohol testing program shall propose or render discipline.
+Any proposed discipline resulting from the FTA Drug and alcohol testing program shall be in accordance with the MOU, as amended June 12, 1995.
+MUNI and the SFMTA recognize the rights of employees and/or the Unions, who may consider themselves aggrieved by any discipline proposed, to raise such grievance through the authorized grievance procedure.
+The Executive Director/CEO or his/her designee will act in